rachmanzz/rachmanzz/README.md

 I am a Node.js backend developer with more than 3 years of experience.
 I have worked on a wide range of projects and have a deep understanding of Node.js.
 I am confident that I can help you develop a robust and secure Node.js backend.

-- Design and implement a Node.js backend architecture that meets the specific requirements of your project.
+- Design and implement a Node.js backend architecture that meets the specific requirements.
 - Utilize latest Node.js frameworks, libraries, and tools to ensure scalability and performance.
 - Optimize the code for maximum efficiency and performance.
 - Test and debug the backend for reliability and security.